jaclu/tmux-menus/README.md

 - Fixed handling of options for tmux 3.0 - 3.2a since they don't return an error for missing options
 - Removed all jk shortcuts in menus, allowing for consistent vim style navigation.
-- Plugin is initialized in the background, to cut down on tpm processing time.

 </details>
 <details>